top of page

 Sound as Healing – Harel Shachal at FRAMED FEST

 Like all popular music, jazz is associated with strong personalities.
 International recognition of accordionist Vincent Peirani rests on that essential, fundamental quality.
+His musical charisma, his very distinctive creative skills.

 A photo of Vincent Peirani